Night in the Woods

 Prior to the release of Night in the Woods, a companion game titled Longest Night was released in December 2013 by Holowka and Benson, along with co-writer Bethany Hockenberry.
 In December 2014, a second supplemental game was released, titled Lost Constellation.

-The game was released on February 21, 2017 for Microsoft Windows, macOS, Linux, and PlayStation 4.
+The game was released on February 21, 2017, for Microsoft Windows, Mac, Linux, and PlayStation 4, after a pushed-back original release date of January 10.
 The Xbox One version was released on December 13, 2017.
-An extended version of the game, titled the Weird Autumn edition, was released for PC, macOS, Linux, PlayStation 4 and Xbox One on December 13, 2017 and also for Nintendo Switch on February 1, 2018.
+An extended version of the game, titled the Weird Autumn edition, was released for Windows, Mac, Linux, PlayStation 4, and Xbox One on December 13, 2017, and also for Nintendo Switch on February 1, 2018.
 It features new content not seen in the first release, as well as the supplemental games.
 A version for iOS was released later on September 9, 2021.

-Night in the Woods received notable critical praise, mostly for its soundtrack, story, dialogue and characters.
+Night in the Woods received critical praise for the soundtrack, story, dialogue, and characters.

 Overview and gameplay

-Mae has returned home to Possum Springs, a town populated by zoomorphic humans.
+Night in the Woods takes place in Possum Springs, a town populated by zoomorphic humans.
+The player takes the role of Mae, a young woman that has returned to Possum Springs after dropping out of college.
 Now living in her parents' attic, she discovers how much times have changed since the closing of the town's coal mines.
 She is forced to confront a horrible secret the town has hidden for decades involving not only the town's mine, but also the recent disappearance of her longtime friend Casey.
 Mae's friends also include Bea, a cigarette-smoking crocodile and Mae's childhood friend; Gregg, a hyperactive fox; and his boyfriend, a bear named Angus.
 Paste magazine describes the themes covered as "mental illness, depression, the stagnancy of the middle and lower classes, and the slow death of small town America."

 Scott Benson described the key actions for the player as "explore, converse, see and touch", while Alec Holowka described their approach as "narrative-focused" rather than "gameplay-first".
 Players make decisions that affect the course of the story, though Benson said, "it's more like 'do you hang out with this person?'
 Okay, cool.
 That person might not know you as well by the end of the game, but this person you hung out with, you're going to get to see their storyline."